 Open government is important.
 It’s powerful.
 It’s the American way.

-Unfortunately there are many government officials throughout our country who take the “what they don’t know won’t hurt us” attitude, leaning heavily on closed-door meetings, locked away documents and repressed information as their way of doing the public’s business.
+Unfortunately there are many government officials throughout our country — in state and national government — who take the “what they don’t know won’t hurt us” attitude, leaning heavily on closed-door meetings, locked away documents and repressed information as their way of doing the public’s business.

 Many believe they were elected to serve the people and they should be allowed to do so as they see fit, with no scrutiny or questions from anyone.

 That’s not what our founding fathers intended when they wrote the U.S. Constitution; that’s not what was intended when the Freedom of Information Act was established and that’s not what was intended by those who established laws governing government meetings, ensuring that they were as open as possible while protecting the rights of others at the same time.

 We are fortunate in Sampson County right now to have many government leaders who believe strongly in the openness of government.
 At City Council and county commissioners meetings, fewer and fewer closed door meetings are called for, and at our small municipal government meetings, it is rare for members to shut the door to the public, and if they do, they usually have very good — and legal — reasons to do so.